-The SDSS-IV Advisory Council is the collaboration’s governing body, formulating recommendations on project scope and budget to the Board of Governors of the Astrophysical Research Consortium (ARC), which has responsibility for all activities at Apache Point Observatory.
-Collaboration policies are developed and implemented by the SDSS Collaboration Council (CoCo), which has a representative from all of the full and associate institutional partners.
+Collaboration policies that address publications and data access are developed and implemented by the SDSS-V Collaboration Council (CoCo), which has a representative from all of the full and associate institutional partners.
 The CoCo is chaired by the SDSS Spokesperson, who is elected by the collaboration for a 3-year term.

-For more detailed information about the SDSS collaboration, and how it operates, please see the important policy documents below.
+For more detailed information about how the SDSS collaboration operates, please see the policy documents below.

 Image Use Policy

-- Your use of the image cannot be construed as an endorsement of any product or service
+- Your use of the image does not imply our endorsement of any product or service

 ARC Business Manager

 We request that the following acknowledgement be included in any paper using data or software from SDSS-V:

 Funding for the Sloan Digital Sky Survey V has been provided by the Alfred P. Sloan Foundation, the Heising-Simons Foundation, the National Science Foundation, and the Participating Institutions.
 SDSS acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 The SDSS web site is www.sdss.org.